aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 There were many plans to be made and much preparation For everyone was involved in this big, wonderful occasion.
-Our closes relation, of course, the Giles’, were to be there As well as our near neighbors who attended all our affairs.
+Our closest relation, of course, the Giles’, were to be there As well as our near neighbors who attended all our affairs.
 The Bonds Methodist preacher was notified, Bro.
 Ham was his name The scene for the wedding under a spreading oak tree the game.